-When nerves in your neck become compressed or irritated by underlying medical conditions or degenerative disease, the pain specialists at the Pain Institute of Southern Arizona can address the pain and mobility issues that result.
-At their five offices in Arizona, including Tucson, Oro Valley, and Green Valley, the medical team offers on-site diagnostics and innovative treatments to alleviate pain and increase your physical functionality.
-Find out more about nonsurgical options for cervical radiculopathy today by calling the office nearest you or using the convenient online booking feature.
+When nerves in your neck become compressed or irritated by underlying medical conditions or degenerative disease, he Pain Institute of Southern Arizona can address the pain and mobility issues that result.
+At their offices in Arizona, including Tucson, Oro Valley, and Green Valley, the medical team offers on-site diagnostics and innovative treatments to alleviate pain and increase your physical functionality.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.
+Find out more by calling the office nearest you or using the convenient online booking feature.

 Cervical radiculopathy is a condition the develops when one or more of the nerve roots in your cervical spine is irritated or compressed.
 As a result of this compression, you can experience changes in your nerve function that affect your neck and other areas of your body.

 The cervical nerves travel out into your shoulders, arms, hands, and fingers.
 Due to nerve damage, you can experience a wide range of symptoms that affect the functionality of these areas.